 Agency Agreement Guide

-This guide contains the key things you need to know about agency agreements.
-The real estate agent must give you a copy of this guide before you sign an agency agreement.
+This guide contains the essential things sellers need to know about agency agreements.
+A real estate agent must provide the seller with a copy of this guide before the agency agreement is signed.

 Agent or real estate agent

 In New Zealand, real estate agents are people who hold a salesperson, branch manager or agent licence under the Real Estate Agents Act 2008.
 Licences are issued by the Real Estate Authority (REA).

 A feature of real property that enhances its attractiveness and increases the occupant’s or user’s satisfaction, eg: scenic views, proximity to public transport or recreational facilities.